The Commercial Cotton genome exploited

 The KeyGene approach

 Through a shared risk shared cost approach KeyGene has made the commercial cotton genome available to be further exploited.
 Various cotton breeding companies accessed this valuable information through Keygene’s proprietary tool CottonPedia and were trained how to use these data best.
-In addition KeyGene and Pacific Biosciences early 2015 (see press release) even further increased the genome assembly quality.
+In addition KeyGene and Pacific Biosciences early 2015 even further increased the genome assembly quality.
 On top we now also have transcriptome sequencing available for access.

 The benefits of a genome sequence